ROHIT25082000/Python-Virus/README.md

 >python dangerous_virus.py

 Warning!
-Dont use it in any important directory you lose all your data .
+Dont use it in any important directory otherwise you'll lose all your data .

 This will corrupt all files in that directory  .